deekshithmd/freshnote/README.md

 1. Navigation bar
     * There is a Logo text, on clicking this if user logged in then navigates to notes homepage or to application homepage
     * Profile icon present in the navigation bar, as of now functionality not added
-    * Login and logout buttons appear based on the condition
+    * Login and logout buttons appear based on the user's state

 2. Application Home page<br>
     Here there are two CTA's provided one asks to join if not signed up and another asks to login